nschoch/nschoch.github.io/voices-to-remember.md

 My point is I relish podcasts, especially the 2-3 hour long-form interviews with interesting people.
 I started to realize I knew more about Richard Branson and Jamie Foxx’s story than I did some of my family and friends.
 That’s when I realized we all have a story to tell but no one is interviewing us to help us share our wisdom.

-Shortly after my grandmother died in 2011, one of my cousins sent around an mp3 of a few voicemails from grandma:.
+Shortly after my grandmother died in 2011, one of my cousins sent around an mp3 of a few voicemails from grandma:

 <blockquote>
   <p>This is your grandma just checkin’ in.
 They said you had called.
 Just checking in.
 I’m with you all the way and I love you.
 Grandma is always here for you.
 Okay, talk to you later.</p>